Curvature of Metrics on Semple Jet bundles: Invariant Jets vs Invariant metrics

 \section{Invariant Jets vs Invariant metrics}

-J. P. Demaily \cite{D2} develops the ideas in \cite{GG} and considers the jets of differentials that are also invariant under change of coordinate on $\mathbb{C}$.
-In fact if we consider the bundle $J_k \to X$ of germs of parametrized curves in $X$.
-Its fiber at $x \in X$ is the set of equivalence classes of germs of holomorphic maps $f:(\mathbb{C},0) \to (X,x)$ with equivalence relation $f^{(j)}(0)=g^{(j)}(0), \ 0 \leq j \leq k$.
+J. P. Demaily develops the ideas in \cite{GG} and considers the jets of differentials that are also invariant under change of coordinate on $\mathbb{C}$.
+The bundle $J_k \to X$ of $k$-jets of germs of parametrized curves in $X$ has its fiber at $x \in X$ the set of equivalence classes of germs of holomorphic maps $f:(\mathbb{C},0) \to (X,x)$ with equivalence relation $f^{(j)}(0)=g^{(j)}(0), \ 0 \leq j \leq k$.
 By choosing local holomorphic coordinates around $x$, the elements of the fiber $J_{k,x}$ can be represented by the Taylor expansion

 Setting $f=(f_1,...,f_n)$ on open neighborhoods of $0 \in \mathbb{C}$, the fiber is

 Lets $G_k$ be the group of local reparametrizations of $(\mathbb{C},0)$